ajaypalankar34/Least-Squares-Regression-Project/README.md

 # Least-Squares-Regression-Project
-Implemented gradient descent in python to find the optima values of a and b of a function in a least squares optimization problem.
-Implemented gradient descent with various methods such as fixed step size, diminishing step size, exact line search, and backtracking line search.
+The theme of this exercise was to learn about how to utilize least squares regression in python, specifically for the purpose of finding the optima values, a and b, of a function.
+Gradient descent is to be utilized with various step sizes such as diminishing step size, fixed step size, exact line search, and backtracking line search.